 Rikki works in a range of media.
 Her paintings tend to feature isolated figures deep in concentration and contemporary settings with a sense of absence.
 She is interested, above all, in capturing atmosphere and mood through composition and colour.
 The paintings here follow a period of reflection on C20th expressionism and work by painters such as Edward Hopper and Ben McLaughlin.

 Cambridge Art Workshops is a well established oil painting art group founded by Tom McPherson, who also runs Arty Crafts in Cambridge.
-For the first time this summer we are taking part in Cambridge Open Studios for weekends 3 and 4:
+For the first time this summer we are taking part in Cambridge Open Studios for two weekends.